 Vitamin C is one of the most common supplements on the market.
 From helping our skin, to boosting our immune system the list of benefits goes on and on.
-Check out this blog to find out why our skin needs vitamin C, why your body may be deficient, and the best supplements on the market that you need to try.
+Check out this blog to find out why our skin needs the vitamin and why your body may be deficient.
+We’ll also cover the best supplements on the market that you need to try.

 What Is Vitamin C?

-On top of this, the foods we eat have become increasingly processed over time which has led to the reduction of our intake of vitamin c and other mineral supplements.
+On top of this, the foods we eat have become increasingly processed over time.
+This has led to the reduction of our intake of vitamin C and other mineral supplements.
 We are finding ourselves not getting the amount we need to meet our needs.
 This is why vitamin C supplements are becoming increasingly more important in our diets.

 Vitamin C is a powerful antioxidant and is essential in supporting a healthy immune system and helps protect our body from invading pathogens.
 It supports the normal functioning of both our nervous systems and our psychological functioning.
 It improves blood flow, iron absorption and is essential for skin health.